SinRas/gcp-app-store-simulation/01-data-generation/README.md

 > Notice: The `rate of request generation` is not actually changed here!
 We only make the distribution of countries that appear, to match those modulation factors mentioned.
 Still not a Non-homogenous Poisson!
 This process is similar to a "fixed rate Poisson process (assuming pods generate events at a fixed rate), where the contribution of countries changes over time, but always add to a fixed total rate."

-### [Writing in Progress] Step 2.2: Keep track of users 📔
+### Step 2.2: Keep track of users 📔

-> Keep a list of users and unifromly select them in each country!
+Now let's use the file `01-data-generation/03_publisher_modulated_users.py`.
+For each country, a fixed set of `user_id`s is generated once, and each container/pod will have it's own set of fixed users.
+Whenever an event happens in each country, a random `user_id` is selected from that list.

+To make it more reliable and scalable, each container will only keep track of a fraction of total users available and generate request for that subset.
+This ensures each pod can remain whithin memory and CPU limits of a cluster.

-### [Writing in Progress] Step 2.3: Non-homogeneous Poisson 🏃‍♂️
+### [Writing in Progress] Step 2.3: Non-homogeneous Poisson 🎣

-> Use thinning algorithms since it's not that bad in this scenario! since max/min ratio of total rate at all times is around ~0.85 (need to recalculate this with new data).
+Now let's use the new file for an actual **non-homogeneous Poisson Process Simulation**.
+Read through it `01-data-generation/04_publisher_modulated_users_Poisson.py` for implementation details, but here are the key things about it:

+- **Estimate Maximum Rate:** I use the total population and internet penetration factor to estimate a maximum event generation rate

+- **Thinning Method:** Generate an exponential sample from the _maximum rate_, accept it based on daily patterns of each country and their populations.

+- **Global Time:** Global time starts from the beginning of the simulation and advances based on Poisson process simulation, making it advance much faster.

 ### [Writing in Progress] Step 2.4: Event faster? 🏎